Cold water pitting of copper tube: Stagnation

 If water is left to stand in a tube for an extended period, the chemical characteristics of the water change as the mixed scale and corrosion products are deposited.
 In addition any loose scale that is not well adhered to the wall will not be flushed away and air dissolved in the water will form bubbles, producing air pockets.
 These processes can lead to a number of problems mainly on horizontal tube runs.
 Particles of scale that do not adhere to the walls and are not washed away tend to fall into the bottom of the tube producing a coarse porous deposit.
 Air pockets that develop in horizontal runs disrupt the formation of protective scales in two areas: the water lines at the sides, and the air space at the top of the tube.

-In each of the areas that the scale has been disrupted there is the possibility of the initiation of Type 1 pitting.
-Once pitting has initiated, then even after the tube has been put back into service, the pit will continue to develop until the wall has perforated.
+In each of the areas that the scale has been disrupted, Type 1 pitting can be initiated.
+Then, even after the tube has been put back into service, the pit will continue to develop until the wall has perforated.
 This form of attack is often associated with the commissioning of a system.
 Once a system has been commissioned it should be either put immediately into service or drained down and dried by flushing with compressed air otherwise pitting may initiate.
 If either of these options is not possible then the system should be flushed through regularly until it is put into use.

 Flux

 In plumbing systems fluxes are used to keep the mating surfaces clean during soldering operations.
 The fluxes often consist of corrosive chemicals such as ammonium chloride and zinc chloride in a binder such as petroleum jelly.
-If too much flux is applied to the joint then the excess will melt and run down the bore of a vertical tube or pool in the bottom of a horizontal tube.
+If too much is applied to the joint, then the excess flux will melt and run down the bore of a vertical tube or pool in the bottom of a horizontal tube.
 Where the bore of the tube is covered in a layer of flux it may be locally protected from corrosion but at the edges of the flux pits often initiate.
 If the tube is put into service in a water that supports Type 1 pitting then these pits will develop and eventually perforate the sides of the tube.